pharmpy/pharmpy/README.rst

     python3 -m tox

-Note, to combine the coverage data from all the `tox` environments run:
+Note, to combine the coverage data from all the Tox_ environments run:

 .. list-table::
     :widths: 10 90